ZainabIftikhar1204/Goodreads-Exploratory-Data-Analysis/README.md

-# Goodreads---EDA-
+# Goodreads EDA
-A comprehensive exploratory data analysis on a publicly available dataset
+A comprehensive exploratory data analysis on a publicly available Goodreads dataset